Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

 persist (and intermediate) actions.
 The second strategy will you the timestamp (not implemented).

+Note that the count query is a bit faster that the datetime query.
+If you want to combine both strategies, it's better to begin with the count query (for example with a count of 4), and to continue with the datetime query.
+In this case, it will use less time because the datetime query will work on less actions.

 ## Fast queries

-These queries needs an optomized query plan.
+These queries needs an optimized query plan.
 It's necessary to optimize the database.

 On close: